arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 ## Verification & Discovery

-"Method papers" are a special genre of literature: 1) focus of author is technology 2) focus of editor is novel biology 3) authors must provide convincing validation which noone wants to dive in.
+"Method papers" are a special genre of literature: 1) focus of author is technology 2) focus of editor is novel biology 3) authors must provide convincing validation which no one wants to dive in.

 This rarely converts into a consistent story for screens, and this time is no exception.